codystewy/fuelflowintegrations/README.md

 # Fuel Flow Integrations

-**Custom QuickBooks Integration for Oil, Gas, and Fuel Companies.**
+**Custom QuickBooks Integration for Oil, Gas, Fuel, and Agriculture Companies.**

 Fuel Flow Integrations provides tailored, automated workflow and billing solutions, ensuring you only pay for the features your business needs.
-We specialize in streamlining your financial operations in the fuel and oil market.
+We specialize in streamlining your financial operations in the **fuel, oil, and agriculture markets**.

 ## Legal Information: